HMS Reynard (1848)

-Reynard was the seventh named vessel (spelt Renard or Reynard) since it was introduced for a 18-gun sloop captured from the French on May 1780 by HMS Brune in the West Indies and broken in 1784.
+Reynard was the seventh named vessel (spelt Renard or Reynard) since it was introduced for a 18-gun sloop captured from the French in May 1780 by HMS Brune in the West Indies and broken in 1784.

 Construction

-Reynard’s keel was laid in August 1847 at Deptford Dockyard and launched on 21 March 1848.
+Reynards keel was laid in August 1847 at Deptford Dockyard and launched on 21 March 1848.
 Her gundeck was 147 ft 0 in with her keel length reported for tonnage calculation of 128 ft 4.5 in.
 Her maximum breadth was 27 ft 10 in reported for tonnage was 27 ft 6 in.
 She had a depth of hold of 14 feet 6 inches 14 ft 6 in.
-Her builder’s measure tonnage was 516 tons and displaced 656 tons.
+Her builder's measure tonnage was 516 tons and displaced 656 tons.
 Her light draught forward was 10 ft 1.5 in and 11 ft 8 in aft.

 Her machinery was supplied by George & John Rennie.
 She shipped two rectangular fire tube boilers.
 Her engine was a 2-cylinder horizontal single expansion (HSE) steam engine with cylinders of 28 in in diameter with a 24 in stroke, rated at 60 nominal horsepower (NHP).
 She had a single 8 ft 3 in screw propeller.

 Her main armament consisted of two Blomefield 32-pounder 56 hundredweight (cwt) muzzle loading smooth bore (MLSB) 9 ft 6 in solid shot guns and six Blomefield (bored up from 18-pounders) 32-pounder 25 cwt MLSB 6-foot 6 ft 0 in solid shot guns on broadside trucks.
 The 56 cwt guns had a 6.41 inch bore whereas the 25 cwt guns had a bore of 6.3.
 Both fired a 32-pound solid shot.

 Trials

-During steam trials her engine generated 165 indicated horsepower (IHP) for a speed of 8.238 knots.

-Reynard was completed for sea on the 1st of August 1848 at a cost for hull £10,262 and machinery and fitting £8,625.
+During steam trials her engine generated 165 indicated horsepower (IHP) for a speed of 8.238 knots.Reynard was completed for sea on 1 August 1848 at a cost for hull £10,262 and machinery and fitting £8,625.

 Commissioned Service

-She was commissioned on 4 July 1848 at Woolwich under Commander Peter Cracroft, RN for Particular Service with Sir Charles Napier’s Western Squadron.
+She was commissioned on 4 July 1848 at Woolwich under Commander Peter Cracroft, RN for Particular Service with Sir Charles Napier's Western Squadron.
 On 15 September 1848, she ran aground at Cobh, County Cork.
 She was refloated.
 Reynard took part in an abortive amphibious landing against Riff pirates in February 1849.

 On leaving the Channel Fleet. she sailed for the East Indies, leaving Singapore in company with HMS Cleopatra for Labuan and China on 10 October 1849, and arriving in Hong Kong on 14 November.
 She served on the China Station in an anti-piracy role, recapturing two junks and apprehending 15 Chinese pirates on 23 March 1850.
 She left Hong Kong to return to Woolwich to pay off, but on her way was required to accompany the brig HMS Pilot to rescue the crew of the brig Velocipede, which had run aground on Pratas shoal, 170 miles southeast of Hong Kong.